deleeuw/jansweb/content/post/wijsen/_index.md

 **Okay, thank you Jan for your participation in this project on the history of psychometrics.
 I&#39;ll ask questions about three themes, your career, the relation between psychology and psychometrics or other fields than psychometrics, and of course your view on the history and future of psychometrics.
 And I always start with the question, how did you end up in psychometrics?**

 I started in psychology in Leiden in 1963, and I got fed up with it in 1964 maybe, pretty quickly, so I switched to physics for a year, but I didn&#39;t feel like doing experiments.
 So then I became interested in statistics and mathematics, and I was hired by Len de Klerk in experimental psychology.
 It was not really at the same time, that was in 1965 or 1966, and he was working with John van de Geer.
 John van de Geer was setting up the Department of Data Theory at Leiden University, he was dean of the social sciences at the time, and was setting up his own department.
-I was the first one he hired into this new department of data theory; first as a student assistant, and later as an assistant professor.
-Of course, the department of data theory did psychometrics.
+I was the first one he hired into this new Department of Data Theory; first as a student assistant, and later as an assistant professor.
+Of course, the Department of Data Theory did psychometrics.
 There was some mathematical psychology going on initially, but pretty soon all we did was psychometrics.

 **But data theory can also imply all sorts of data, right?
 Was there a reason why it was mainly psychometric?**